eclipse-apoapsis/ort-server/workers/README.md

 The module *workers* contains submodules for each tool of ORT: Analyzer, Advisor, Scanner, Evaluator and Reporter.

-For each step, the submodule contains the code of the workers running in the cluster and the configuration to build the Docker images for them.
+For each tool, the submodule contains the code of the workers running in the cluster and the configuration to build the Docker images for them.
 These Docker images are constructed by [Jib](https://github.com/GoogleContainerTools/jib) from a *base image*.
 The latter contains all the tools required by the worker, but not the Java/Kotlin code of the worker which will be added by Jib.